u-Kuro/Kanshi.Anime-Recommendation/README.md

 ## Current Limitations
    - The Android app only runs on WebView for the moment so update pauses when app is not visible.
-   - The Web page is static so it can also stop when not in use.
+   - The Web page is static so updates may also stop when the tab is closed.
    - Anilist Request Limits to 50 anime per page/request might slow down UPDATE for Recommendations.
    - App Kanshi.VI can also be slow due to the Amount of Anime 10000+ being Loaded.
 (This can be temporarily fixed by adding filters i.e wscore>=N to limit visible anime)